attaullahshafiq10/CV-Master/README.md

 The goal of CV-Master is to provide a quick and easy way to build a high quality CV, while still enabling custom layout if desired.

+### Motivation
+I created this template as managing a resume on Google Docs was hard and changing any formatting was too difficult since it had to be applied in multiple places.
+Most currently available templates either focus on two columns, or are multiple pages long.
+I personally found the two-column templates hard to focus while multiple-page resumes were just too long to be used in career fairs.

 ### Credit